marcglasberg/indexed_list_view/README.md

 Limitation: The list is always infinite both to positive and negative indexes.
 In other words, it can be scrolled indefinitely both to the top and to the bottom.

-You can give it an item count, but this will not prevent the list from scrolling indefinitely.
+You can define index bounds by giving it a `minItemCount` and `maxItemCount`, but this will not prevent the list from scrolling indefinitely.
+When showing items out of the index bounds, or when your `itemBuilder` returns `null`, it will ask the `emptyItemBuilder` to create an "empty" item to be displayed instead.
+As default, this will return empty containers.

 ## Usage